KSJaay/LAN-Chat-App/README.md

 Once both are installed, download the repository and open it using NetBeans.

+### ServerPanel GUI
 From the `Server` folder launch `ServerPanel.java`.
 The GUI provides information about server port, connected users, connection requests, messages, and disconnected users.

-### ServerPanel GUI
+### User connect GUI
 Once the server is live, users can connect using the `GUI.java` from the `Client` folder.
 This GUI allows the users to input an ID (must be unique) and name, then connect to the server.
-Once connected users can send messages in the group chat.

-### User connect GUI

 ### User message GUI
+After that users can use the application to send messages to all users connected to the server.

 ## Data Architecture Diagram